LuisOlivaresJ/LuisOlivaresJ/README.md

 * Medical Physicist in Radiation Oncology

 ## 🔭 I’m currently working on ...
-* Open source applications for medical physicists.
+* Open source applications for medical physicists:
-  * Dosepy: an application for film dosimetry
+  * Dosepy: an application for film dosimetry.
   * Pyportal: an application fot TG-307 quality assurance (QA) tests.

 ## 💬 Ask me about ...